Breadcrumb

 Electives (26-28 s.h.)

 With their advisor, the student will develop a plan of study that ensures substantive knowledge in a specific area in order to generate important original research.
-The department has many areas of research strength and several recommended Research Interest Area Plans of Study.
+The department has many areas of research strength and several recommended Research Interest Area Plans of Study (under the Curriculum header in each of the interest area pages).

 In addition, the student must select at least 3 s.h. from among Epidemiology Department (EPID) courses and outside the student’s research interest.